joaocassianox7x/Split_Operator_Method/README.tex.md

 \end{itemize}

 # Packages-Python3
-Well, we plot al data in Python3 with the fallowing packages:
+Well, we plot all data in Python3 with the fallowing packages:

 \begin{itemize}
     \item Seaborn: used for the heatmap plot;